ElieGonzales/TycoonRNGOptimizer/README.md

 ## Installation and use
 1. Download the source code by clicking the green **Code** button on the top right and **Download ZIP**.
 2. Unzip the file.
-3. Write your available buildings in available_buildings.txt or another text file in the same repository using the following syntax:
+3. Write your available buildings in available_buildings.txt or another text file in the same directory using the following syntax:

    **RARITY1 RARITY2 RARITY3 - BUILDING NAME**